lunchbag/hugo-blog/content/posts/my-journey-so-far.md

 ## April - Getting back into software development

 At this point, I hadn't done any programming in over a year.
 And as is expected in the world of software engineering, a lot had changed.
 The biggest change was that React was now the hottest thing and I had no experience in it at all.
-After deliberation on how to get back into employability, I decided to take time to learn React (specifically React Native).
-It took me about 2 months but I was able to release an app to the App Store.
+After deliberation on how to get back into employability, I took a chance and invested time in learning React.
+It took me about 2 months of going to coffee shops every day and following a bunch of random tutorials on React Native and Redux, but I was able to release a fully-functioning app to the App Store!

 ![](/uploads/Screenshot 2019-11-18 20.50.34.png)<span class="caption">A phrasebook app inspired by my own travels!
 It has almost no downloads aside from my mom.</span>

 ## June - Strengthening my skills

-I knew I had to get back to work, but after taking into account my feelings and experience both as an individual contributor at a large company and a founding engineer of a start-up, I knew if I could help it, I didn't want to work for someone else's vision or company anymore.
-I found a happy medium by pursuing freelancing, inspired by a friend of mine who had recently lived abroad in Paris for a year while freelancing.
+As it turns out, phrasebook apps are not as lucrative as I thought they would be.
+I was beginning to feel anxious about not having made a single penny in the last 1.5 years.
+It was probably time to start thinking about a steady income stream.
+After taking into account my feelings and experience both as an individual contributor at a large company and a founding engineer of a start-up, I knew if I could help it, I didn't want to get stuck working for someone else's vision or company for a long time.
+I ended up finding a happy medium by pursuing the non-committal alternative of full-time employment– freelancing!

 Through my network, I was able to find two freelancing jobs.
 At one company, I was one of two engineers and I was in charge of a large part of the stack.
 At the other company, I was in a team of about 4 other engineers and we were managed by one person.
 Their stack involved a fair amount of React so this gig really helped accelerate and improve my knowledge of the framework.
 While it was a lot to context-switch between two clients, I believe it was really beneficial to my professional development to have been in both an ownership role and in a position to learn and grow.